SCYou27/Projects_ASCON/project_U-Os/0005_attack/README.md

 We recorded 10000 traces (stored in 100 ZIP files) for testing our attack.

 1. **Generate I/O data:**
    The folder `inter_gen/` contains the pre-generated I/O data interacting with the device (including the keys, nonces, plaintexts, and the corresponding ciphers and tags) for trace recording.
 We moved the Python code into another folder `inter_gen_code/` to prevent overwriting the data we had used.
+Note that in these 10000 encryptions for recording, we had each 10 share the same key for extending our single-trace attack to a multi-trace attack.

-2. **Download the raw traces:**
+3. **Download the raw traces:**
    The 10000 raw traces are stored in 100 ZIP files.
 Please download the raw traces with the following commands:

    `cd Raw/`